micahvandegrift/micahvandegrift.github.io/CV.md

 > (ACRL).*
 > http://acrl.ala.org/dh/2013/06/28/make-it-new-a-dhlib-mini-series-the-ebook/

 AHAGate: In Retrospect.
-Invited summary of responses to the American Historical Association’s statement about theses and dissertations.
+Blog post summary of responses to the American Historical Association’s statement about theses and dissertations.
 *Personal Blog*.
 https://micahvandegrift.wordpress.com/2013/08/15/ahagate-in-retrospect/

 DIY Library Culture and the Academy.
-Ford, E., Leeder, K., Dorney, E., & Vandegrift, M. Presented at the *Association of College and Research Libraries*, Indianapolis.
+Ford, E., Leeder, K., Dorney, E., & Vandegrift, M. Accepted presentation for the *Association of College and Research Libraries*, Indianapolis.
 In the Library with the Lead Pipe. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/